-Provincial/A/AA levels of ringette are the competitive level of ringette at which players must try out for a place on the team.
+Provincial A/AA levels of ringette offer a more competitive level of play.
+Players must try out and be offered a place on the team.
 In order to tryout you must complete the Provincial Intent for Players Form which can be found here.
-Intents are due by 30th June 2021, however, for the 2021/2022 season, you can still change or submit an intent by contacting Peter Westelaken by email.
+Intents are due by 1st March 2023.

 Once your intent is in for an AA team, your player can attend AA tryouts.
 If the player is not offered a position at the AA level, the player is automatically allowed to tryout for A level tryouts.
 If the player changes their mind and does not want to attend AA tryouts, they are still eligible to go to A tryouts without going to AA tryouts.
 However, the region does look at the level intents in order to approve teams for the associations to host and associations use intents to plan their tryouts.
 It is helpful if parents put an intent in for the level in which they actually want the player to play.
 If you wish to change your intent on the tracking form, you can do so by contacting Peter Westelaken at email@example.com

 All provincial teams now belong to the Great Lakes Ringette League.
 This league covers a large area from Richmond Hill to Niagara Falls to Chatham.
 There will be travel throughout southwestern Ontario.
-At the U12A age group, league play will be divided into East and West, with the furthest games being Mississauga or Burlington to Chatham and Forest.
+At the U12A age group, which is now administered by WRRL, league play is normally divided into East and West, with the furthest games being Mississauga or Burlington to Chatham and Forest.
 It will depend on the number of teams in the age group before boundaries can be made.
-For all other age groups, an east and west division WILL NOT occur.
 However, the league does its best to schedule doubleheaders, to reduce the amount of travel.

 Kim Garniss, President, can also be contacted with questions by email at: firstname.lastname@example.org